hi-manshu/Kalendar/README.md

 - date: The Localdate on which the event is recorded
 - eventName: Pass a name for the event.
 - eventDescription: Pass a description for the event.
-- eventType : Pass the type of event, possible values under enum `EventType` { GOAL, REMINDER, TASK, EVENT }
+- eventType : Pass the type of event, possible values under enum `EventType` { Goal, Reminder, Task, Event }

 If the event is marked it looks like,